Olive Oil vs. Extra Virgin Olive Oil

 Refined Olive Oil

-Often labeled as “pure olive oil,” refined olive oil is the most common type of olive oil available in the market.
+Often labeled as “pure olive oil,” regular olive oil, also known as refined olive oil, is the most common type of olive oil available in the market.
 It is the result of a process that involves refining and filtering the oil to remove impurities and undesirable components.
 Here are the key characteristics and production process of refined olive oil:

 Unrefined Olive Oil

-Often labeled as “virgin” or “extra virgin” olive oil, unrefined olive oil is known for its superior quality and distinct flavor profiles.
+Often labeled as “virgin” or “extra virgin” olive oil, unrefined olive oil, especially extra virgin olive oils, is known for its superior quality and health benefits compared to other types of olive oil.
 Here’s what you need to know about it:

 Unrefined olive oil is obtained through mechanical means, such as pressing or centrifugation.
 The process does not involve the use of excessive heat or chemicals.
 It is typically made from high-quality olives.